swifthand/daggerdoc/README.md

 - Some JavaScript to update the page's content on file system events.
 WebSockets?
 - Improve the index page (currently shows folders five layers deep even if they have no markdown files).
 - Maybe care about other OSes.
 Maybe.
 - I don't think I'm using ActiveSupport for much.
-Could probably be removed or used even more.
-Both work for me.
+Could probably be removed or used more often.
+Both are fine.

 ### Love Letters

-The [CommonMark](http://commonmark.org/) project, the [commonmarker](https://github.com/gjtorikian/commonmarker/) gem and of course [Sinatra](http://www.sinatrarb.com/).
+The [CommonMark](http://commonmark.org/) project, the [commonmarker](https://github.com/gjtorikian/commonmarker/) gem, [Skeleton CSS](http://getskeleton.com/) and of course [Sinatra](http://www.sinatrarb.com/).